 Some programs were previously accredited by SHAPE America, formerly known as NASPE, which is no longer evaluating curriculums.
 The main accrediting body for physical education programs is now CAEP, but some program pages still have SHAPE or NASPE listed as a programmatic accreditor.
 These programs will remain accredited through CAEP until their status expires and they must renew accreditation.

 Other physical education programmatic accreditors include the Commission on Sports Management Accreditation (COSMA) and the Commission on Accreditation of Athletic Training Education (CAATE).
-For students who would like to check that their program is accredited by a legitimate organization, a full list of approved accrediting bodies can be found here.

 Students pursuing a career as a teacher may be eligible to have a portion of their federal student loans forgiven under the Teacher Loan Forgiveness Program or the Public Service Loan Forgiveness Program.
 Eligibility for these programs depends on the type of student loan you have and your employment after graduation.
 There are also many state-sponsored loan forgiveness programs for teachers.
 The American Federation of Teachers offers a tool to search for loan forgiveness and funding programs here.